-In 1993, the letter to shareholders was co-signed by David Glass (CEO), Don Soderquist (COO), and Sam Walton's son Sam Robson Walton (Chair of the Board).
-This letter makes the first reference to 'Mr. Sam' in relation to sharing profits and credit with 'associates' (the term 'associates' replaced 'employees' in 1973).
-'Mr. Sam' is how executives and employees refer to the spirit of Samuel Moore Walton (March 29, 1918-April 5, 1992).
+In 1993, the letter to shareholders co-signed by David Glass (CEO), Soderquist (COO), and Sam Walton's son Sam Robson Walton (Chair of the Board).
+This letter makes the first reference to "Mr. Sam" in relation to sharing profits and credit with 'associates' (the term 'associates' replaced 'employees' beginning in 1973).
+"Mr. Sam" is how executives and employees refer to the spirit of Samuel Moore Walton (March 29, 1918 - April 5, 1992).
 Arguably the greatest retail colossus ever, Walton's character is not presented as a sharp business executive.
-Rather, Sam is narrated as a folksy, aw-shucks, small town, friendly-ghost image.
-He is our neighborly 'Mr. Sam' with his rusty pick-up, his hunting dogs in tow, stopping to greet everyone by name.
+Rather, Sam is narrated as a folksy, awshucks, small town, friendly-ghost image.
+He is our neighborly "Mr. Sam" with his rusty pick-up, his hunting dogs in tow, stopping to greet everyone by name.
 This is a persistently popular aspect of the Wal-Mart founding story, despite the fact that Walton was at one time one of the wealthiest multi-billionaires in the United States.
 This other unstoried Sam graduated with a degree in economics and built an empire that most observers remark is as predatory in its business practices as its founder's less-publicized behaviors.
-For example, Olsson (2003) says Walton was aggressively anti-union, and viewed union activity as 'slapping that supervisor in the face' (p.
-56).
-Our concern is how the specter called 'Mr. Sam' moves, both in the company's and in its critics' discourse.
+For example, Olsson (2003) says Walton was aggressively anti-union, and viewed union activity as "slapping that supervisor in the face" (Olsson, 2003:56).
+Our concern is how the specter called "Mr. Sam" moves, both in the Company's and in its critic's discourse.